MohammadrezaFarahmand/Shopping-store/README.md

 Launches
 See the section about [running tests](htts:/faogiu.irrt-do/n-ttfooe Builds the app for
-It correctly bundles React in production md doptihebl oe The build is minified and the filename in
+It correctly bundles React in production md doptihebl o The build is minified and the filename in
 Your app i
 See the section about [deployment](https://faceboogitub.io/crea-ractapp/docs/deloyment) for more information.